Eastbound logo Westbound logo

 ISBN 978-1-913451-19-6

-Sam Moskowitz’s The Immortal Storm (serialized 1945, book edition 1951) is regarded by many as the definitive history of US fandom in the 1930s.
+Sam Moskowitz’s The Immortal Storm (serialized 1945, book edition 1951) is regarded by many as the definitive history of US science fiction fandom in the 1930s.
 However, several contemporary fans either presented alternative versions of events or took issue with the book’s alleged selectivity (New York-centrism in particular) and partisanship.
-To offer a different perspective Rob Hansen has compiled and introduced this collection of relevant fanwriting by Allen Glasser, Charles D. Hornig, Damon Knight, Jack Speer, Harry Warner Jr, Donald A. Wollheim and T. Bruce Yerke.
+To offer a different perspective Rob Hansen has compiled and introduced this collection of relevant fanwriting by Redd Boggs, E.J.
+(Ted) Carnell, Allen Glasser, Charles D. Hornig, Damon Knight, Julius Schwartz, Jack Speer, Harry Warner Jr, Donald A. Wollheim and T. Bruce Yerke – plus a rebuttal to Warner and Knight by Sam Moskowitz himself.

-First published as an Ansible Editions ebook for the TAFF site on 1 November 2019; updated January 2021 with an additional short piece by Julius Schwartz; further updated June 2021 to link to Sam Moskowitz’s response to the Harry Warner article.
-The cover photograph of (from left to right) Jack Darrow, Julius Schwartz, Conrad Ruppert, Donald A. Wollheim and Julius Unger is from the Ted Carnell collection; actual photographer still unidentified.
-Approximately 47,500 words.
+Short version first published by Ansible Editions for the TAFF site in ebook format only on 1 November 2019; approximately 47,500 words.
+Much expanded with additional material in May 2024; now over 71,000 words.
+The cover photograph of (from left to right) Jack Darrow, Julius Schwartz, Conrad Ruppert, William Dellenback – formerly misidentified as Donald A. Wollheim – and Julius Unger at the 1939 New York Worldcon is from the Ted Carnell collection.
+Photographer unknown.

 From the Foreword